About

 Beyond the Classroom

 Our students are given the high quality teaching and support they need to excel academically.
 They also need to learn to work together, to develop new skills and to contribute to the world around them.
-There is a huge range of extra-curricular activities for students to get involved in, ranging from sporting and musical groups through to opportunities to learn about Astronomy, Photography and even Mandarin Chinese.
+There is a huge range of extra-curricular activities for students to get involved in, ranging from sporting and musical groups through to opportunities to learn about 3D Printing, Photography, Debating and even Astronomy.
 We have active partnerships with a school in South Africa and run lots of local and overseas visits.
 Our students raise thousands of pounds each year for charity and learn that we all depend on one another as part of a global community.
-Our new Sports Hall, opened in 2022, gives our students and the local community even more opportunities to participated and excel in sport.
+Our new Sports Hall, officially opened in 2023, gives our students and the local community even more opportunities to participated and excel in sport.
 Saint Aidan’s has something to offer all our students, whatever their individual interests and aptitudes.

 I would encourage you to come to visit the school, either at one of our annual Open Evenings or, by arrangement, during the school day.